Three running poems, recent efforts

 trees.
 Roads still

-empty but for shift workers, delivery
+empty but for shift workers,

 trucks and imminent births.